 Status: Utopic Development Kernel

-The Utopic kernel has been rebased to v3.16-rc6 and officially uploaded
+The Utopic kernel has been rebased to the first v3.16.1 upstream stable

 and let us know your results.